tillbiskup/evedata/docs/architecture.rst

       Is there a need to store the plain XML file somewhere?
 Or would it be sufficient to extract it (again) when needed from the eveH5 file?

+    * Moving "Plugin" to its own module for consistency?

+      "Scan" and "Setup" are contained in their own modules, as is "Plot" and "Event" that are both used in "Scan".

 scml.scan module
 ~~~~~~~~~~~~~~~~